alexhunsley/swift-geometer/README.md

 # Vec2

-One of the lighter-touch features is the provision of a `typealias`:
+One of the lighter-touch features is a `typealias`:

 ```swift
 typealias Vec2 = CGPoint